dannymagnus/CI_MS1_RRWeddings/README.md

 **The Footer feature highlights the following user stories:**

+1. As a first time user; I want to be able to navigate the site and access the information easily.
 2. As a first time user; I want to be able to get ideas and inspiration for my wedding stationery.
-1. As a first time user; I want to be able to navigate the site and access the information easily.
-- As a site owner; I want potential clients to be able to view imagery to inspire and attract them to book or purchase.
 5. As a first time user; I want to be able to see some indication of prices and timescales so I know whether this product is right for me.
 9. As a site owner; I want potential clients to be able to be able to view imagery to inspire and attract them to book or purchase.

-She also explains the contact form & modal in more detail as separate features??

 ## Feature 7: Modal

 The modal displays as a button in all pages until in mobile view then is available as a get in touch button on the home page.
+This then reveals a form overlay on the page that only dismisses once completed or closed.

 ![Enquire Now](https://github.com/dannymagnus/wedding-company/blob/master/docs/features/enquire_now.png)